Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 We calculate first the EC-term $H(A'|B)_\trm{det}$ in \eqnref{eq:r_1way_det}, which depends solely on the correlation being observed.
 After applying the stochastic map~\eqref{eq:det_bin} on the outcome of Alice in \eqnref{eq:lossy_corr}, we obtain the resulting shared correlation as

 whose first row is obtained by summing the first and third rows in \eqnref{eq:lossy_corr}.
-Now, the conditional probability distribution of Alice is obtained by dividing the columns in \eqnref{eq:simplified_lossy_det} by the corresponding marginal probabilities of Bob, i.e.:
+Now, the conditional probability distribution of Alice is obtained by dividing the columns in \eqnref{eq:simplified_lossy_det} by the corresponding marginal probabilities of Bob, $(\pobs_B(0), \pobs_B(1), \pobs_B(\varnothing)) = (\eta \mathsf{Q}_0^{B}, \eta \mathsf{Q}_1^{B}, \neta)$ obtained by summing the columns in \eqnref{eq:simplified_lossy_det}, i.e.:\footnote{Note that although it leads to an easy calculation of the formula for the conditional entropy $H(A'|B)$, this division, and hence Eq.~\eqref{eq:first_cond_prob}, is incorrect for the extremal values $\eta = 0$ and $\eta = 1$ due to dividing by $0$.
+In these edge cases, to calculate $H(A'|B)$ one should rather use the chain rule $H(A'|B) = H(A', B) - H(B)$ on the joint probability distribution~\eqref{eq:simplified_lossy_det}, which ultimately yields the same result as in Eq.~\eqref{eq:hab_det}.
+This applies as well to other instances of conditional entropy calculated in the paper.}